Vogelmensch/scanner/paper/scanner-paper.typ

 == Interpretation <interpretation>

 Our experiment shows that the timeout-rate $t$ does not exceed $t = 1.5 %$.
-From this we can conclude that $~98.5 %$ of inputs can be solved in sub-exponential time.
+From this we can safely conclude that $~98 %$ of inputs can be solved in sub-exponential time.

 = Future work <future>

 The search algorithm we used is a simple exhaustive search.
 We put all work into reducing the search space such that exhaustive search has to be used as few times as possible.
-To further improve the performance for every possible input, future work may focus on finding better search algorithms.
-One possibility that has been tried during our research is simulated annealing.
+To further improve the performance for every possible input, future work may focus on finding more efficient search algorithms.
+One possibility that has been tried during our research is simulated annealing, a local search algorithm which is guaranteed to find the global optimum, given enough time.
 However, a thorough implementation was beyond the scope of this research project.

+#set heading(numbering: none)
+= References

+#set text(size: 7pt)
+#set par(leading: 3pt, spacing: 4pt)

+#bibliography(("references.bib"), title: none, style: "ieee-acm.csl")